cedricss/server-monitor/DropboxDatabase.md

 		/monitor/jobs
 	}

+As we can see, Opa comes with a special _path notation_ to access and update the database.

 The default database back-end in Opa is [MongoDB](http://www.mongodb.org).
 Follow this [tutorial](https://github.com/MLstate/opalang/wiki/Hello%2C-database) to learn more about it or read the [database chapter](https://github.com/MLstate/opalang/wiki/The-database).

 ## <a name="use-case"></a> Storing Application Data in Dropbox ##

-For some reasons, we may want to store data not in the application database, but on a personal user space like Dropbox.
+We may want to store data not in the application database, but on a personal user space like Dropbox.
 For example:

 - to avoid storing sensible data on the application server, if the user trust Dropbox more,
 - to save user data without hosting a database,
 - to provide the user with a ready-to-use back-up of the server database.

-To store the `job` above in a Dropbox folder, we can use a classic nodejs Dropbox library:
+To store the `job` above in a Dropbox folder, we could use a classic nodejs Dropbox library:

 	client.put("path/to/directory/filename.json", serialize(job), callback)
 	client.get(